aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

-The tool appears in the Tools menu only when the ASI676MC master switch is enabled, a visible local camera is positively identified as an ASI676MC, and the current user can save the standard Config.
+The tool appears in the Tools menu only when the ASI676MC master switch is enabled, a visible local camera is positively identified as an ASI676MC, and the current user can save settings on the Config page.
 Direct calibration URLs enforce the same three conditions.
 With normal authentication that means an administrator.
 With `LOGIN_DISABLED`, the same anonymous browser access allowed by Config is used; private calibration ownership is still separated by a browser-specific token.